 COLLIERS INTERNATIONAL REALTY ADVISORS INC

 Complainant

 and

 The City of Edmonton, Assessment and Taxation Branch

 Respondent

 DECISION OF Lynn Patrick, Presiding Officer Brian Carbol, Board Member John Braim, Board Member

 Preliminary Matters

 [1] When asked by the Presiding Officer, the parties did not object to the composition of the Board.
 In addition, the Board members indicated no bias in the matter before them.

 Background

 [2] The subject property is a condominium unit found on the main floor of Capital Place, which is a high-rise apartment zoned EZ (Enterprise Zone).
 The building is assessed as office condominium and was built in 1981.
-The condominium is an inside unit and is 2,541 square feet in size.
+The condominium is an end unit and is 2,824 square feet in size.

 Issue(s)

-[3] Is the 2012 assessment of the subject property correct?
+[3] Is the classification of the subject property as an office building correct?